Nathan MacKinnon: International play

 MacKinnon's first experience with Hockey Canada came when he was named to the Canada Atlantic team for the 2011 World U-17 Hockey Challenge.
 Despite being the second-youngest player at the tournament, MacKinnon scored five goals and eight points in only five games to finish seventh in tournament scoring.
 This included a game in which he scored two goals and two assists to be named player of the game as Canada Atlantic defeated Finland 4–3.
 His impressive play helped Canada Atlantic to its best finish since the 2005 World U-17 Hockey Challenge, defeating Canada West 2–1 in the fifth place game.
 The following year, MacKinnon was named to the Canada Atlantic team for the 2012 World U-17 Hockey Challenge.

-On December 13, 2012, MacKinnon was named a member of Team Canada for the 2013 World Junior Ice Hockey Championships along with Mooseheads teammate Jonathan Drouin.
+On December 13, 2012, MacKinnon was named to the Canadian junior team for the 2013 World Junior Ice Hockey Championships, alongside with Mooseheads teammate Jonathan Drouin.
+The tournament ended in disappointment for the Canadians, who were eliminated in the quarterfinals and finished in fifth place overall.

-At the 2015 World Championships, where Canada won the gold medal for the first time since 2007 with a perfect 10–0 record, MacKinnon finished the tournament with 4 goals and 5 assists.

-MacKinnon was a member of Team North America for the 2016 World Cup of Hockey.
-He played on the third line alongside Johnny Gaudreau and Ryan Nugent-Hopkins.

-MacKinnon was selected to play for Team Canada at the 2017 IIHF World Championship, where he placed first in team points to help Canada win a silver medal.
+MacKinnon made his senior national team debut at the 2014 IIHF World Championship.
+He returned for the 2015 IIHF World Championship, where Canada won the gold medal for the first time since 2007 with a perfect 10–0 record.
+MacKinnon finished the tournament with 4 goals and 5 assists.
+The following year, the NHL held the 2016 World Cup of Hockey, where MacKinnon competed as a member of Team North America, a squad composed of the best Canadian and American players under the age of 24.
+The year after that, he returned to the Canadian national team for the 2017 IIHF World Championship, where he led the team in points on the way to a silver medal, having been defeated by Sweden in the final.
+Coming off a disappointing season in the NHL, MacKinnon called his experience with the national team beneficial.

-MacKinnon was named tournament MVP of the 2025 4 Nations Face-Off, during which he scored four goals including the first goal in Canada's 3-2 win in the championship game.
+After nearly a decade without a major international tournament held with full NHL participation, the league hosted the 4 Nations Face-Off in February 2025.
+MacKinnon was again part of Canada, and scored four goals in four games, including the first goal in Canada's 3–2 win in the championship game against the United States He was named the most valuable player of the tournament.
+After the Avalanche were eliminated from 2025 Stanley Cup playoffs in the first round, he rejoined the national team for the 2025 IIHF World Championship.
+Canada finished first in its group, with MacKinnon leading the team in scoring, but was upset in the quarterfinals by tournament co-host Denmark.

+MacKinnon was named to the Canadian team for the 2026 Winter Olympics, the first edition with full NHL participation since 2014.